tsq/cmon/README.md

 #### On Windows

 1. Click [here](https://github.com/tsq/cmon/releases/download/v1.0.1/cmon-setup.exe) to download `cmon-setup.exe`.

-2. double click the `cmon-setup.exe` and finish the installation.
+2. Double click the `cmon-setup.exe` and finish the installation.
+3. Restart your PC

-3. Open `Command Prompt` and test the installation:
+4. Open `Command Prompt` and test the installation:

 ```cmd
 cmon -v